bgamari/ghc-wiki-import/explicit-call-stack.md

-A problem with this transformation style is that it is sensitive to program transformations that might happen in the compiler.
+A problem with this transformation style is that it is sensitive to the position of lambdas in the body of a declaration.
 For example, it transforms these two functions differently, even though they are semantically equivalent:

 ```wiki